Defending OUI Charges Involving Prescription Medications in Massachusetts

 Key Defense Strategies

-Defending against OUI charges involving prescription drugs requires addressing the specific circumstances of the case.
+Defending against prescription drug impairment charges requires addressing the specific circumstances of the case.
 Strategies might include:

-• Medical Necessity: Arguing that the medication was necessary and that impairment was minimal or non-existent.
+• Medical Necessity: Arguing that the medication was required and impairment was minimal or absent.

-• Challenging Field Sobriety Tests: These tests are only sometimes reliable for individuals with medical conditions or when drugs, rather than alcohol, are involved.
+• Challenging Field Sobriety Tests: These tests are not always reliable when prescription drugs are involved.

-• Questioning Chemical Tests: Prescription medications can sometimes produce misleading test results.
+• Questioning Chemical Tests: Some medications may produce misleading results.

 Role of Drug Recognition Experts (DREs)

-An experienced attorney can challenge their findings by highlighting flaws or biases in their evaluation process.
+Police often rely on Drug Recognition Experts in prescription drug cases.
+Their evaluations, however, can be subjective.
+An experienced criminal defense attorney can challenge these findings by highlighting flaws or biases in the process.

 FAQs About Prescription Drug OUI in Massachusetts